Barnesville Area News

 “This is an open club, so if anyone would be interested, we’d love to have them,” Starr said.

-The Women’s Club mission demonstrates club members work to make a difference through various activities and projects.
+The OFWC Women’s Club of Barnesville’s mission demonstrates club members work to make a difference through various activities and projects.

 In 2024, the club collected plastic shopping bags that are recycled into planks for durable park benches and tables.
 Members added this bench near the SR 147, East Main Street town entrance.
 Club members maintain the flowers and landscaping for the community’s benefit.
 (Barnesville Area News photo)